Beijing Benz: Operations

 Beijing Benz has a production base at the Beijing Economic & Technological Development Area.
 Another plant opened in 2010.
 This opening may have increased potential Beijing Benz production capacity to 300,000 units/year.
 Such unit counts may consider engines and automobiles as discrete.
 A future engine-making production base is scheduled to become operational in 2013.

-While Beijing Benz does not produce all the Mercedes-branded autos sold on the Chinese market.
+Beijing Benz does not produce all the Mercedes-branded autos sold on the Chinese market.
 Some Mercedes offerings, the S-Class for example, are imported by Mercedes-Benz (China) Ltd.

 As of 2009, Beijing Benz products, alongside those of several other makes, are purchased for use by Chinese State officials such as ministers and provincial heads.

 Sales in 2010 were expected to reach 50,000 cars, but total Mercedes-Benz sales in China including imports were near 150,000.
 In 2008, Beijing Benz's production capacity was estimated at 100,000 units/year although that figure may consider engines and vehicles as discrete, and the company was likely able to produce only half that number of whole vehicles.